scott-griffiths/bitstring/doc/interpretation.rst

 bytes
 ^^^^^

 A common need is to retrieve the raw bytes from a bitstring for further processing or for writing to a file.
-For this use the :attr:`~Bits.bytes` interpretation, which returns a ``bytes`` object.
+For this use the :py:attr:`~Bits.bytes` interpretation, which returns a ``bytes`` object.

 If the length of the bitstring isn't a multiple of eight then a :exc:`ValueError` will be raised.
 This is because there isn't an unequivocal representation as ``bytes``.
 You may prefer to use the method :meth:`~Bits.tobytes` as this will be pad with between one and seven zero bits up to a byte boundary if necessary. ::